howonlee/mertonon/readme.md

 [Mertonon](https://mertonon.com) is a neural network economic planner for organizations.
 Budgeting tools help you make recordings of how you allocate resources in your organization.
 With Mertonon, you make a picture of your organization as a neural network and Mertonon itself will suggest global resource allocations based upon your local, human, political assessments of impact with respect to key performance indicators.
 If you know about [Project Cybersyn / Synco](https://en.wikipedia.org/wiki/Project_Cybersyn), this is an attempted modern version suitable for capitalist or noncapitalist use by ordinary people.

-[Click here for installation and setup instructions.](docs/setup.md) Be advised that Mertonon is pre-alpha software: there are material known and unknown issues and missing essential features.
+[Click here for installation and setup instructions.](docs/setup.md) [Click here for usage instructions](docs/usage.md).
+Be advised that Mertonon is pre-alpha software: there are material known and unknown issues and missing essential features.

 Some examples of things you could say if you had a Mertonon instance: